pyodide/pyodide/docs/project/roadmap.md

 ## Simplification of the package loading system

-Currently Pyodide has two way of loading packages:
+Currently, Pyodide has two ways of loading packages:

 - `loadPackage` for packages built with Pyodide and
 - `micropip.install` for pure Python packages from PyPi.